-Protection logic can be defined by selecting a logic scheme with DIP switches SW1:1 to SW1:5.
-The scheme selection is based on binary arithmetic.
-Logic schemes are described in the next chapter.
+Main operation logic can be defined with "Scheme selection" DIP switches.
+Logic schemes are described in the Logic schemes chapter.

-Tripping can be set with DIP switches to require either just arc light or both arc light and overcurrent simultaneously.
+Tripping can be set with DIP switches to require either just arc light ("Light only" mode) or both arc light and overcurrent simultaneously ("Light and current" mode).
 Adding overcurrent criteria ensures the device trips when an arc fault occurs but not when a strong natural light source hits the light sensor (e.g. sunlight).
-Device can detect overcurrent by measuring phase currents and residual current or by receiving overcurrent signal from an external device (mainly another AQ-110PLV or AQ-110FLV device) which is connected to a binary input.
+Device can detect overcurrent by measuring phase currents and residual current or by receiving overcurrent signal from external devices (mainly other AQ 100 series devices) which are connected to a binary input.

-CBFP (circuit breaker failure protection) function can be enabled with DIP switch SW2:4.
-CBFP time delay (100 ms or 150 ms) can be set with DIP switch SW2:3.
+CBFP (circuit breaker failure protection) function can be enabled with "FAST / CBFP" DIP switch.
+CBFP time delay can be set with "100 ms / 150 ms" DIP switch.
 CBFP logic depends on the selected logic scheme.
 See Circuit breaker failure protection chapter for more information.

 Figure.
-8.2 - 21.
-DIP switch diagram for AQ-110PLV (above) and AQ-110FLV (below).
+7.2 - 13.
+DIP switch diagram for AQ-110FLV.

 Table.
-8.2 - 3.
+7.2 - 2.
 DIP switch settings for SW1 group.

-Switch Function selection ON (left position) OFF (right position) 8 The tripping criterion for the S1 point sensor channel.
-(AQ-110PLV) The tripping criterion for the S1 fiber loop sensor channel.
-(AQ-110FLV) 7 The tripping criterion for the S2 point sensor channel.
-(AQ-110PLV) The tripping criterion for the S2 fiber loop sensor channel.
-(AQ-110FLV) Tripping on light only (L>).
-Light detection only trips if overcurrent is also detected at the same time (L> + I>).
-6 The tripping criterion for the S3 and S4 (point sensors) and S5 fiber loop channels.
-(AQ-110PLV) The tripping criterion for the S3 fiber loop channel.
-(AQ-110FLV) 5 Selects the logic scheme.
-Switch 1: 1 Switch 2: 2 Switch 1: 0 Switch 2: 0 4-1 Please refer to the Available logic schemes chapter.
-Switch 3: 4 Switch 4: 8 Switch 5: a Switch 3: 0 Switch 4: 0 Switch 5: b
+Switch Function selection ON (left position) OFF (right position) 8 The tripping criterion for the S1 sensor channel.
+7 The tripping criterion for the S2 sensor channel.
+Tripping on light only (L>).
+Light detection only trips if overcurrent is also detected at the same time (L> + I>) 6 The tripping criterion for the S3 sensor channel.
+5 Selects the logic scheme.
+Switch 1: 1 Switch 2: 2 Switch 1: 0 4-1 Please refer to the Logic schemes chapter.
+Switch 3: 4 Switch 4: 8 Switch 5: a Switch 2: 0 Switch 3: 0 Switch 4: 0 Switch 5: b

 Table.
-8.2 - 4.
+7.2 - 3.
 DIP switch settings for SW2 group.

 Switch Function selection ON (left position) OFF (right position) 8 Enables or disables T1 and T2 latching.
 T1 and T2 operate as latching relays.
 T1 and T2 latching is disabled.
-7 Enables or disables HST (HSO2) high-speed output latching.
-HST (HSO2) operates as a latching output.
-HST (HSO2) latching is disabled.
+7 Enables or disables HSO2 high-speed output latching.
+HSO2 operates as a latching output.
+HSO2 latching is disabled.
 6 Selects the function of a binary input.
 The blocking function is selected.
 A specific signal is selected.
-The signal is scheme- dependent, and can be either an external current signal or an external light signal.
-5 The selection between the fiber loop function and the arc quenching system (AQD) control.
-The S5 fiber sensor channel operates as the fiber loop sensor function.
-The S5 fiber sensor channel operates as the arc quenching system (AQD) control.
-The Tx terminal of S5 sends a test pulse signal to the quenching system.
+The signal is scheme-dependent, and can be either an external current signal or an external light signal.

+Switch Function selection ON (left position) OFF (right position) 5 (Reserved for future use.)
 4 Enable or disable CBFP time delay.
 CBFP time delay is not used.
-Depending on the selected scheme, some outputs (trip contacts and binary output) activate after a time delay if the fault is not cleared.
+Depending on the selected scheme, some outputs (trip contacts and the binary output) activate after a time delay if the fault is not cleared on time.
 Check the logic scheme diagram for more information.
 3 The setting for the CBFP time.
 The CBFP time is set to 100 ms. The CBFP time is set to 150 ms. 2 The nominal current selection for the phase currents IL1, IL2 and IL3.
 The nominal current is 1 A. The nominal current is 5 A. 1 (Reserved for future use.)